Practice overview

 International arbitration

 His international arbitration practice spans multiple sectors from commercial disputes to heavy construction & energy arbitrations.
 His experience of contested award enforcement actions in the Commercial Court in London and in other jurisdictions, including the United States, the Netherlands, Belgium, Luxembourg and Sweden, is particularly notable.
-He acted as junior counsel in the long-running enforcement proceedings in Stati & Ors v Republic of Kazakhstan from 2021-24.
+He acted as junior counsel in the long-running global enforcement proceedings in Stati & Ors v Republic of Kazakhstan from 2021-24.

 Cases of note: